AllenInstitute/openscope_databook/docs/intro.md

 ### Google Colab
 Google Colab is best suited for opening and running an individual notebook rather than the Databook as a whole.
 Each notebook page in the built Databook includes an automatically generated `Open in Colab` badge that links directly to that notebook's `.ipynb` file in GitHub.
 Clicking that badge opens the notebook in Colab, where you can run it in a hosted Python environment.

-### DANDIHub
-[DANDIHub](https://hub.dandiarchive.org/) is an instance of JupyterHub hosted by the [DANDI Archive](https://dandiarchive.org).
-To use it, navigate to `https://hub.dandiarchive.org` in your browser and sign in with your GitHub account.
-From there you will need to set up the environment yourself — there is no pre-built OpenScope image available.
-Follow the [Locally (uv)](#locally-preferred-uv) or [Locally (Pip-only fallback)](#locally-pip-only-fallback) instructions above after launching your server.
-Once the environment is ready, navigate to the `openscope_databook/docs` directory which contains the OpenScope notebooks.

 ## How Does It Work?